lennart/index-src/content/product/tidal-documentation.md

 I added things like bootstrap's scrollspy to help navigating a long list of menu entries and embedded syntax highlighting for the many code inlined snippets.

+The documentation is kickstarted and released to the community to be continuously improved.
+Since I started working on it, others have contributed Howtos for MIDI integration and just recently the Editor Integration was updated to prefer the Atom editor instead of emacs for beginners.